-Founded in 2008 by members of the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative, the Responsible Minerals Initiative has grown into one of the most utilized and respected resources for companies from a range of industries addressing conflict minerals issues in their supply chains.
+Founded in 2008 by members of the Responsible Business Alliance and the Global e-Sustainability Initiative, the Responsible Minerals Initiative has grown into one of the most utilized and respected resources for companies from a range of industries addressing responsible mineral sourcing issues in their supply chains.

-Our flagship Conflict-Free Smelter Program offers companies and their suppliers an independent, third-party audit that determines which smelters and refiners can be verified as having systems in place to responsibly source minerals in line with current global standards.
-We also offer our Conflict Minerals Reporting Template, which helps companies disclose and communicate about smelters in their supply chains, and we produce white papers and guidance documents on responsible conflict minerals sourcing and reporting on a regular basis.
+Our flagship Responsible Minerals Assurance Process offers companies and their suppliers an independent, third-party audit that determines which smelters and refiners can be verified as having systems in place to responsibly source minerals in line with current global standards.
+We also offer our Conflict Minerals Reporting Template, which helps companies disclose and communicate about smelters in their supply chains, and we produce white papers and guidance documents on responsible mineral sourcing and reporting on a regular basis.

 RMI Mission: Provide companies with tools and resources to make sourcing decisions that improve regulatory compliance and support responsible sourcing from conflict-affected and high-risk areas.

-We provide a variety of tools and resources to support companies to make informed decisions about conflict minerals in their supply chains.
+We provide a variety of tools and resources to support companies to make informed decisions about responsibly sourced minerals in their supply chains.
 These tools and resources are produced by several program areas and the working groups that support those program areas.
 All RMI members are welcome to participate in our various working groups.

 Our program areas include:

-- Conflict-Free Smelter Program (CFSP).
-Through the CFSP, we identify smelters and refiners that produce conflict-free materials.
+- Responsible Minerals Assurance Process (RMAP).
+Through the RMAP, we identify smelters and refiners that produce responsibly sourced materials.
 In order to confirm this status, we use specially trained third-party auditors to independently verify that these smelters and refiners have systems in place to responsibly source minerals in conformance with the RMAP.
-A list of smelters and refiners that meet the standards of the audit are published online.
-The audit standard is developed according to global standards including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.
+A list of smelters and refiners that meet the requirements of the audit standards are published online.
+The audit standards are developed according to global standards including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.